Grace Church in Newark seeks to be a holy and beautiful place, strong and stable,

 Grace Church in Newark is Diverse and Welcoming

 We are African, Caribbean, Caucasian, African American, and Hispanic.
 We are young and old, married and single, gay and straight.
 We are eager to welcome others into the parish community.
-Coffee Hour (sadly on hold due to COVID-19), a central part of our parish life that follows Sunday's High Mass, is often a full meal prepared by families of the parish.
+Coffee Hour, a central part of our parish life that follows Sunday's High Mass, is often a full meal prepared by families of the parish.
 Other receptions for events like concerts also reflect that parish's warm hospitality.

 If you visit Grace Church in Newark you should expect to be treated with dignity and respect no matter your background.
 You will not be singled out or embarrassed.
 You may be greeted by friendly ushers and invited to coffee hour or another event, but there will be no pressure to commit to more than you are comfortable in your own time.